gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Note that the Association Restart will update the verification tags for both endpoints.
-At the end of the unexpected INIT handshaking the receiver of INIT chunk will trigger the creation of a new DTLS connection to be executed as soon as possible to verify the peer identity.
+At the end of the unexpected INIT handshaking the receiver of INIT chunk SHALL trigger the creation of a new DTLS connection to be executed as soon as possible to verify the peer identity.

 ### INIT chunk as plain text